Flaykky/llm-benchmarks/docs/prompts.md

 ## LLM Models

-we will test many llms from 12 providers:
+we will test llms from 13 AI providers:

 ### 1. [OpenAI](https://chatgpt.com)
 - GPT-5